 All TCAT academies have identified staff who are trained in responding to mental health concerns.
-At Penketh High School we have a dedicated Mental Health Lead, Mrs Kelly Smith (ksmith@penkethhigh.org) to respond.
-This may be through direct support from school or referral to external avenues of support like KOOTH or CAMHS.
-If the concern around mental health is also a concern around safeguarding then the DSL or Safeguarding Officer must be informed.
+At Broomfields Junior School we have a dedicated Mental Health Lead, Mrs Helen Plant deputyhead@broomfieldsjunior.tcat.uk.com All concerns about a child's mental health will be shared with the mental health lead who will decide how to respond.
+This may be through direct support from school or referral to external avenues of support like MHST or CAMHS.
+If the concern around mental health is also a concern around safeguarding then the DSL/Deputy DSL must be informed.